Top 10 Best Defensive Shooting Guards of All Time in NBA

-While the modern NBA has shifted into an offense-first mindset, with players launching threes on sight and totals of over 130 being racked up on a regular basis, the game was not always played in such a gung-ho fashion.
+While the modern NBA has transitioned to an offense-first mindset, with players consistently launching threes and scoring over 130 points, the game was not always played with such enthusiasm.

-Shooting guards play an important role in the NBA by not only generating points for their side, but also forcing turnovers through steals, thereby helping their side gain extra possessions.
+Shooting guards play an important role in the NBA by not only generating points for their side but also forcing turnovers through steals, thereby helping their team gain extra possessions.

 Some of the greatest players in NBA history have made the shooting guard position their own over the years, and here, we take a look at the 10 best defensive shooting guards of all time.